 Designer drawings are life-like renderings of the product you’re looking to bring to life.
-To make renderings or drawings, you often need to consult with a designer who will use a software like Adobe Illustrator to help design your product.
+To make renderings or drawings, you often need to consult with a designer who will use software like Adobe Illustrator to help design your product.

-Though I have seen some manufacturers deal with drawings that are done by hand, most of them always prefer a computer generated rendering.
+Though I have seen some manufacturers deal with drawings that are done by hand, most of them always prefer a computer-generated rendering.

 CADs are Computer Aided Designs that are specific engineering drawings that detail your product down to the exact measurements.
 CADs are made by engineers using software like AutoCAD.
 CADs are usually needed when producing hardware products out of any metal.